sensible-hq/sensible-docs/readme-sync/v0/integrations/sdk-typescript.md

 | ---- | ------ | ------------------------------------------------------------ |
 | n/a  | object | Specify an extraction request object or a classification request object.
 Polls Sensible every 5 seconds before returning results.
 For more information about results, see the preceding Extraction schema section. |

+### Returns

+This method returns the results of a classification or extraction request.
+For the schemas of these results, see those methods' output.

 ## Generate Excel method

+### Description

 ### Parameters